-As a project manager in a fintech specialized development company (hi CapSens), I’ve seen loads and loads of web platforms’ back-offices.
+As a project manager in a development company specialized in fintech (Hi CapSens), I saw lots and lots of back offices of web platforms.

-Now that we are set up, let’s move on and explore ways to enhance our admin index.
+Now that we're set up, let's move on and explore ways to improve our admin index.

-Amongst all the available themes of this wiki, my favorite one is Artic Admin but for the reasons I gave you above, we’ll go for a lighter theming: ActiveMaterial.
-To implement it, just follow the doc on the Github’s page, you should be good to go in a minute (it only requires 3 lines of code to add).
+Out of all the themes available on this wiki, my favorite is Artic Admin but for the reasons I gave you above, we are going to go for a lighter theme: ActiveMaterial.
+To implement it, simply follow the docs on the Github page, you should be ready in a minute (it only requires 3 lines of code to add).

-The AA’s interface changed and now look different.
-With a bit of configuration we can easily customize it more.
-The theme is made in SASS (SCSS) so we can look up for variables and modify the default configuration.
+The AA interface has changed and now looks different.
+With a bit of configuration, we can easily customize it further.
+The theme is made in SASS (SCSS) so we can search for variables and change the default configuration.

-If we take a look at the color variables available we can see there are 14 of them.
-For this, add up a new file app/assets/stylesheets/active_admin/variables/_colors.scss and require it in active_admin.scss file before the other files like this.
+If we take a look at the color variables available, we can see that there are 14.
+To do this, add a new app/assets/stylesheets/active_admin/variables/_colors.scss file and require it in the active_admin.scss file before other files like this.

 // Customization